jamesbuckett/ckad-questions/04-ckad-services-networking.md

 #### 04-02.
 UNDER CONSTRUCTION.
 Create a namespace called `netpol-namespace`.
 Create a pod called `web-pod` using the `nginx` image and exposing port `80`.
 Label the pod `tier=web`.
 Create a pod called `db-pod-1` using the `nginx` image and exposing port `11`.
 Label the pod `tier=db-1`.
 Create a pod called `db-pod-2` using the `nginx` image and exposing port `22`.
 Label the pod `tier=db-2`.
 Create a Network Policy called `my-netpol` that allows the `web-pod` to only connect to `db-pod-1` on port `11` and to connect to `db-pod-2` on port `22`.

-I use the notepad to scetch out the ingress and egress before starting
+I use the notepad to sketch out the ingress and egress before starting
 * `web-pod` > `db-pod-1` on port 11
 * `web-pod` > `db-pod-2` on port 22